 If you wince at the thought of your home’s curb appeal, it might be time to implement some DIY improvement ideas.
 The exterior of your home is the first impression potential homebuyers will have, so you want to make it positive and inviting.
-Here are some easy do-it-yourself curb appeal ideas that will help wow buyers before they set foot in your home.
+Here are some easy do-it-yourself curb appeal tips that will help wow buyers before they set foot in your home.

-1. Walk Around the Outside of Your Home
+1. Walk around the outside of your home.

 As homeowners, you probably walk from your mailbox to the front door—or from your garage into your home—day in and day out.
 But homebuyers’ eyes automatically turn to the small details: landscaping, grass, walkways, front entry, lighting, and the exterior appearance of a house for sale.
 This means you, the seller, must fully walk the circumference of the home and take note of all the areas that need attention.